Jolove125/INSPECTORSGADGET-FALL2024-SQA/report.md

 # PROJECT REPORT
 ## Objective
-The main goal of this project is to build a GitHub repository and utilize the tools and knowledge gained from the workshop activities in class.
+The main goal of this project is to build a GitHub repository.
+We will then analyze and perform various testing methods in this repository utilizing the tools and knowledge gained from the workshop activities in class.

 ## Introduction
-The first step was to unpack the provided zip compressed folder `MLForensics.zip` and upload it to our GitHub repository titled INSPECTORSGADGET-FALL2024-SQA.
+The first step was to unpack the provided compressed zip folder `MLForensics.zip` and upload it to our GitHub repository titled INSPECTORSGADGET-FALL2024-SQA.
 Then, each team member was tasked with completing the following software quality assurance activities:
 * Create a Git Hook that will run and report all security weaknesses in the project in a CSV file whenever a Python file is changed and committed.
 * Create a `fuzz.py` file that will automatically fuzz 5 Python methods.
 Any bug detection should be automatically executed and reported from GitHub Actions.
 * Integrate forensics into the repository by modifying 5 Python methods.